Veteran Crisis LineGive Us Feedback

 1. In accordance with 38 U.S.C. § 324(f), VA will establish policies and procedures for developing annual TEF estimates.
 As each TEF estimate will be unique, Administrations and Staff Offices will create procedures specific to the development of their detailed funding estimates, see:

-2. VA may use TEF funds for anticipated expenses if the Administration or Office can demonstrate that an expense is needed to deliver Veterans’ health care and/or benefits associated with exposure to environmental hazards.
+2. VA may use TEF funds for anticipated expenses if the Administration or Staff Office can demonstrate that an expense is needed to deliver Veterans’ health care and/or benefits associated with exposure to environmental hazards.
 The TEF is not legally available to fund administrative expenses supporting VA’s delivery of health care and benefits that are not associated with in-service environmental exposure.

 • Estimate the share that is due to environmental hazards exposure work;